ArmyAntSEC/GGGT/MMMT_eng_raw.md

 In this act the players shall become comfortable with their characters and their relationships.
 No significant development of the characters or their relationships shall happen in this act.
 It is OK to make small changes to how you view your character during this act.
 The goal is that you at the end of the act have a clear picture of who your character is and your starting relationships.
 This is also a time for the ghosts to get the hang of how they can interact with each other and the living characters in a constructive way.

 During this act, the characters will prepare the last of the food.
 Towards the end of the act all will take their seats around the table and start eating.
 Once everyone has started eating, Mother E will reveal that she intends to sell the Tiara.
 As soon as she has said this, and before anyone else can say anything, the act will end.

-Transition immediately to:
+### Game Master Instructions

+Remind Mother E that she is to finish act 1 by saying, after about 20 minutes, “I have decided to sell the Tiara”.

+Other characters will probably catch their breath and want to speak, but they may not.
+Raise a fist above your head and say: “Freeze".
+We now go in to act 2.
+We shall now, one by one, have a short monologue about what our characters feel.”

 ## Act 2: Monologues

 _5-10 minutes.
 What does your character really feel?
 Started by Mother E and ended when all have spoken._

 This mini-act starts directly after Mother E has informed the others that she plans to sell the Tiara.
 One at the time, in any order, the players let their characters have an internal monologue about how they feel at this exact moment about the decision.
 An internal monologue means that the player lets their character speak completely from the heart, as if no-one was listening.
 However, not not reveal any story-altering secrets at this time.
 No other characters are allowed to comment or react to what is said.
 Once everyone has had their turn, there is a short pause in silence where any who may have gotten up are given time to sit down.
 Then begins:

+### Game Master Instructions

+Inform the players that they shall each in turn do a monologue, no longer than 60 seconds about your their  thoughts on the matter of the Tiara.When all have had their turn and all are sitting down, raise your fist again and say: “Act 3, conflict, starts now and continues for 20 minutes.
+Mother E, please repeat your last line.”

 ## Act 3: Conflict